shekhargulati/52-technologies-in-2016/36-webpack/README.md

 $ npm install -g webpack-dev-server
 ```

-Now, you can start the server by running `webpack-dev-server` command.
+Now you can start the server by running `webpack-dev-server` command.

-This will launch the server at http://localhost:8080/webpack-dev-server/ and will use the configuration you specified in `webpack.config.js`.
+This will launch the server at http://localhost:8080/webpack-dev-server/ with the configuration you specified in `webpack.config.js`.

 You can change the port by specifying `--port` option.